YertleTurtleGit/spherical-scanner/README.md

 available soon

-## Run on nearly every Local Maschine with a Web Browser
+## Run on nearly every Local Maschine in Web Browser

 1. Clone the repository recursively: